Camden Street, Dublin

 Camden Street (Sráid Camden) is a street in Dublin 2.
 It links Ranelagh/Rathmines (Dublin 6) to the southern city centre of Dublin.
 It is divided into Camden Street Upper (southern end) and Camden Street Lower (northern end).

 History

-The name is likely derived from the Charles Pratt, 1st Earl Camden (1714-94).
-The fact that the street name first appears on maps in 1778 would rule it out as originating from his son John Pratt, Marquess Camden (1759-1840) who became Lord Lieutenent of Ireland in 1795.
+The name is likely derived from the 1st Earl Camden (1714-94).
+The fact that the street name first appears on maps in 1778 would rule it out as originating from his son, the 1st Marquess Camden (1759-1840), who became Lord Lieutenant of Ireland, as the 2nd Earl Camden, in 1795.
 An attempt to connect the name to Saint Kevin (Old Irish Cóemgen) is regarded as spurious.

 A prominent company located on Upper Camden St for over a century was Earley and Company (1861–1975).
 They were ecclesiastical furnishings and stained glass manufacturers and retailers.
-The firm was one of the largest and most prestigious ecclesiastical decorators both in Ireland and the U.K.
+The firm was one of the largest and most prestigious ecclesiastical decorators both in Ireland and Great Britain.